siimsoni/aoc2021/d15/README.md

 because I didn't have the mental capacity remaining to think if it's feasible or not.

-(One idea to try would be to do the first approximation step recursively for each changed value, although that would have pretty bad worst case scenarios.
+(One idea to try would be to do the first approximation step recursively for each changed value, although that would not work well for labyrinth like pathfinding.
 Or some kind of approach solving lowest total weights first, since values can only get lower, maybe w/ affinity to reaching the goal).

 I thought perhaps this would not solve the issue, but when I started outputting the